wenxuanou/EvolutionGame/README.md

 # RevolutionGame
-An customized version of 2048 mobile game
+An customized version of 2048 android mobile game